JackKelly/light-speed-io/design.md

 ## Priorities

-Jack's main hypothesis is that it _should_ be possible to train large machine learning (ML) models _directly_ from multi-dimensional data (e.g. many timesteps of satellite imagery) stored on disk as Zarr arrays, instead of having to prepare ML training batches ahead of time.
+Jack's main hypothesis is that it _should_ be possible to train large machine learning (ML) models _directly_ from multi-dimensional data stored on disk as Zarr arrays, instead of having to prepare ML training batches ahead of time.
 These ML models require random crops to be selected from multi-dimensional datasets, at several gigabytes per second.
-(See [Jack's blog post](https://jack-kelly.com/blog/2023-07-28-speeding-up-zarr) for more details.)
+(See [Jack's blog post](https://jack-kelly.com/blog/2023-07-28-speeding-up-zarr) for more details.
+An example multi-dimensional dataset is satellite imagery over time.)

 (And, even more ambitiously, LSIO may allow us to train directly from the _original data_ stored in, for example, GRIB files).